How to play diminished chords on guitar

 Diminished chords are some of the most often misunderstood chords on guitar.
 Even diminished chords sound dissonant sound on their own, they make for interesting chords once you understand how they work within a progression.

-By the end of this post, you will be able to learn three different diminished chord shapes that you can use starting on the 6th, 5th and 4th string.
-We will also cover application examples with audio and guitar tabs so you can hear what these diminished chords sound like in a musical context.
+This lesson covers diminished chord shapes that you can use on the 6th, 5th and 4th string.
+We’ll also cover application examples with audio and guitar tabs so you can hear what these diminished chords sound like in a musical context.

 We’ll first define what diminished chords are and cover some basic music theory before learning the common chord shapes on guitar.
 Let’s get started!